Irene-Chola/Massachusetts-General-Hospital-Data-Analysis-Project/README.md

 Here are the data files provided:

-**1. Patients** - This is the main dataset, containing the details of the each patient who visited the hospital.
+**1. Patients** - This table containesl the details of the each patient who visited the hospital.
 The details captured include Inique ID, names, date of birth, Social Security Number, Passport Number, Birth Date, Death Date, Maiden name, Race, Marital Status, birth place etc.

 **2. Encounters** - This data captures each hospital visit called an encounter.
-It captures a unique ID, start and end of the encounter, Duration, Patients Age, name, Birth Date, Death Date, Gender, Marital Status, Patients Coverage, Hospital Name etc
+It captures a unique ID, start and end of the encounter, Duration, Patients Age, name, Birth Date, Death Date, Gender, Marital Status, Patients Coverage, Hospital Name etc. This is the main table that brings together data from all the other tables.

 **3. Providers** - This date captures the details of the health care provider.
 It captures Hospital Name, City, Doctor's Name, Gender, Speciality etc